mikeizbicki/cmc-csci181-languages/topic07_papers/README.md

 **Mon 25 Nov** (learning human languages)

 *Each of these papers builds off of the previous, and they should be read in-order.
-You don't need to fully understand a paper before moving on to the next one.*
+You don't need to fully understand a paper before moving on to the next one.
+We will focus our in class discussion on the first two papers.*

 A Benchmark for Learning to Translate a New Language from One Grammar Book